The modelling of the action potentials in myelinated nerve fibres: Description of a myelinated axon

 \subsection{The structure of myelinated axon}

 The myelin sheath is interrupted by the nodes of Ranvier which play an important role in the nerve pulse propagation.
 A node of Ranvier is typically around 1~\textmu m in length and has a high density of ion channels \cite{Lodish2004} while myelin sheath segments are typically from roughly 50~\textmu m to 300~\textmu m in length.
 The distribution of the myelinated parts was once believed to be uniform, but now it is understood that the length of the myelinated parts and the nodes of Ranvier vary and unusually long nodes of Ranvier (50 {\textmu}m) have been reported \cite{Tomassy2014}.
-These long segments could play an important role in the synchronisation of nerve pulses by delaying an AP.
+These long segments could play an important role in the synchronisation of nerve pulses by delaying an AP \cite{Schmidt2019}.

-The myelin sheath is a stack of specialised plasma membrane sheets produced by glial cells that wrap around the axon \cite{Lodish2004}.
-A lipid bilayer (biomembrane) is typically from 3 to 4 nm in thickness and the main protein P$_0$ (acting as a glue between lipid bi-layers) in the myelin sheath has about 4.5 nm central part and roughly similar size ``tails" embedded in adjacent lipid bi-layers \cite{Raasakka2019} that all together form a myelin sheath composed by many such layers surrounding the axon.
+The myelin sheath is a stack of specialised plasma membrane sheets produced by glial cells that wrap {helically} around the axon \cite{Lodish2004}.
+A lipid bilayer (biomembrane) is typically from 3 to 4 nm in thickness and {contains various proteins in and between the layers} \cite{Raasakka2019} that all together form a myelin sheath composed {of} many such layers {wrapped helically around} the axon.
 The myelin sheath can be up to 2.5~\textmu m in thickness \cite{Sanders1948,Michailov2004,Hanig2018} and on the lowest theoretical limit, an extra layer of biomembrane surrounding the axon might be argued to be a myelin sheath.
-Typical axon diameter varies from about 0.5~\textmu m to 25~\textmu m \cite{Sanders1948} in mammals but can reach as high as about 1~mm in giant squids \cite{Hodgkin1949,Terakawa1985}.
-For example, in peripheral nerve fibres the myelin sheath thickness starts from about 0.5 $\mu m$ for the smaller diameter axons and the upper value of 2.5 $\mu m$ is more characteristic to the axons with large diameter \cite{Sanders1948}.
+Typical axon diameter varies from about 0.5~\textmu m to {20}~\textmu m \cite{Sanders1948} in mammals but can reach as high as about 1~mm in squid giant axon \cite{Hodgkin1949,Terakawa1985}.
+For example, in peripheral nerve fibres, the myelin sheath thickness starts from about 0.5 \textmu $\mathrm{m}$ for the smaller diameter axons and the upper value of 2.5 \textmu $\mathrm{m}$ is more characteristic to the axons with large diameter \cite{Sanders1948}.
 In peripheral nerves, myelin sheath thickness increases sharply, at first, when the axon radius increases from the smallest physiologically viable diameters and then the thickness increase gradually slows down as the axon diameter approaches the largest physiologically viable values \cite{Sanders1948} in these nerves.